 And yet, despite the constant carping from the sidelines and numerous speeches that GOP lawmakers have given on the floor, the Republican party leadership has failed to clearly articulate a detailed alternative strategy of its own outside of looser rules of engagement from the air and more US special-operations troops on the ground.
 If president Obama missed an opportunity Sunday night to educate the nation on why his approach is the most sustainable way to shrink ISIL’s territory, congressional Republicans are missing an opportunity of their own—establishing, through legislation yardsticks and policy statements, how Obama’s plan can be improved.

 If the Senate Republican leadership has struggled to come up with its own focused plan, their colleagues on the other side of the aisle sense an opening.
 On Monday, Dec.
 8, Senate minority leader Harry Reid briefly outlined a legislative package endorsed by the Democratic leadership that aims to complement the administration’s counter-ISIL campaign through offensive and defensive measures and improvements in the national-security bureaucracy.
-Republican party leadership has failed to clearly articulate a detailed alternative strategy of its own.

 “The consequences of inaction are too grave for us to waste time seeking political gains,” Reid said.
 “The security of our nation and the decimation of [ISIL] depends on the steps we take in this moment.”